Bassett-Lowke: Miniature locomotives

+Model trains

 In the 1920s, Bassett-Lowke introduced 00 gauge products.
 The company provided custom-built railways, and one such gauge 1 layout survives in modified format at Bekonscot Model Village in England.

 In 1939, Bassett-Lowke was tasked with producing a working model of Churchill's trench-digging tank known as Cultivator No. 6.

 Bassett-Lowke's decline, starting in the late 1950s, can be blamed on at least two factors: people would browse the firm's free catalogue and buy similar or nearly identical items elsewhere at lower price; and the interest in technical toys declined in the late 1950s and even more in the 1960s.
 Bassett-Lowke's fall was mirrored by its U.S. counterparts, the A. C. Gilbert Company and Lionel Corporation.
 In 1964, the company ceased retail sales and sold its shops, including one at High Holborn in London, to Beatties.
 Bassett-Lowke went out of business in 1965.

 In 1966, the company was acquired by Messrs Riley and Derry.
 Around 1969, Ivan Rutherford Scott, Allen L. Levy and Roland H. Fuller apparently made an effort to revive the model railway business.
 In the late 1980s, Nigel Turner, a Northampton businessman, bought the business and based it next to his business, Turner's Musical Merry-Go-Round, near Wootton, Northamptonshire.
 In 1993, the name was revived with short-run white-metal models.
 These included a Burrell-type traction engine, Clayton undertype steam wagon, Burrell-type steam roller, and a London B-type bus.
 The name was acquired in 1996 by Corgi, which linked it with live steam 0-gauge locomotives.

 Key competitors to Bassett-Lowke were Hornby and Exley.
 Hornby acquired Corgi in 2008 and originally continued to make the 0 gauge models before later discontinuing them.
 The brand name was revived by them in 2020 for a range of 00 scale steampunk models based on existing Hornby toolings.